wavemotion-dave/ColecoDS/README.md

 * More robust VDP handling to avoid memory overflow.

 V3.0: 18-Nov-2021 by wavemotion-dave
-* Ressurected from the ashes
+* Ressurected from the ashes - ported to the latest LIBNDS and DEVKIT PRO development tools, sound core updated to latest, DrZ80 updated to latest and speed improvements across the board.

 Credits :
 -----------------------